 East China's Shandong Province is actively promoting and educating about ICH, organizing activities that appeal to young people.
 Early positive outcomes have already been observed, according to a report from the Shandong provincial education authorities.

-China has initiated a training program of ICH inheritors to assist practitioners in enhancing their skills, benefiting over 100,000 individuals to date, according to Hu at the press conference on Thursday.
+China has initiated a training program of ICH inheritors to assist practitioners in enhancing their skills, benefiting over 100,000 individuals to date, Hu Yan, an official from the Ministry of Culture and Tourism, told reporters at the press conference.